 Incredibly, Nancy still finds time to write.
 Her most recent book is The Mozza Cookbook, recipes from the Pizzeria Mozza.
 A couple of her popular books of hers are Nancy Silverton’s Breads from the La Brea Bakery: Recipes for the Connoisseur, Good to the Grain: Baking with Whole-Grain Flours.

 Anyone who know me knows that I love to bake bread and eat it.
-I had chosen a vegetable dish for this week but when I came across her focaccia recipe and mouth started watering, I mad a quick change of plans.
+I had chosen a vegetable dish for this week but when I came across her focaccia recipe and mouth started watering, I made a quick change of plans.
 The following is a modified version of her Onion and Sage Focaccia (courtesy LA Times).
-I made a whole wheat dough and I did not add the rye flour, as Nancy did; (I hate buying an ingredient that I rarely use when I know it will go to waste).
+I made a whole wheat dough and I did not use rye flour, as Nancy did; (I hate buying an ingredient that I rarely use when I know it will go to waste).
 Looking at this recipe you might think that it seems complicated, but it is actually very easy.
 You’ll get a clear understanding if you watch this LA Times video of Nancy making the Focaccia.

 Please read the recipe before making it.
 The focaccia is made in 2 parts.
 In part one you make the sponge and the dough, and this takes about 17 to 24 hours and involves letting the dough rise three times.
 In part two you will put the ingredients on the pies and bake them.
 Believe me it’s worth the effort!
 And this focaccia is much healthier compared to pizza because it has only one-quarter the amount of the cheese.